jason-dubon/OnboardKit/README.md

 ```

-## 2. In SceneDelegate implement this function to transistion ViewControllers
+## 2. In SceneDelegate, implement this function to transistion ViewControllers
 ```swift

 func changeRootViewController(vc: UIViewController) {